OpenSlides/OpenSlides/INSTALL.md

     $ docker-compose stop

-To remove all containers run:
+To remove all containers and networks run:

-    $ docker-compose rm
+    $ docker-compose down

 To remove the database you have to remove the content of the `db-data` directory.